farmera/sare_grant/kites_balloons_drones.md

 ###### Figure 2.
 A camera system suspended via Picavet from a Delta-style kite.

-Kites represent an easy and accessible solution to suspending cameras in flight and almost everyone has had some experience using them.
-Given a strong and stable wind, a flying kite remains suspended in air for longer periods without much attention if it can be tied off to something.
-On the other hand, while Picavets are capable of orienting the angle of the camera roughly downwards, they don't prevent camerax from being jostled about during flight.
+Kites represent an easy and accessible solution to suspending cameras in flight and almost everyone has had some experience with them.
+Given a strong and stable enough wind, a flying kite will remain suspended in the air for long periods without attention if it is tied off to something.
+On the other hand, while Picavets are capable of orienting the angle of a camera roughly down, they don't prevent cameras from being jostled about during flight.
 In the event of a change in wind speed or direction the result may be many blurried images mixed in with a few good captures.
 Another consideration is the amount of effort required to retrieve a high-flying kite when it's facing a stiff wind.
-A heavy pair of leather gloves is recommended for kite flying.
+For kite flying a heavy pair of leather gloves is always recommended.

 #### Balloons